OHDSI/Heracles/README.md

 ##### Features
 * Select from existing COHORTs in CDM and choose a set of analyses to run
 * Focus on a particular concept group such as medications, conditions, or procedures
-* Visualize results through a series of reports similar to [ACHILLES](http://www.ohdsi.org/web/achilles/index.html#/SAMPLE/dashboard)
+* Visualize results through a series of reports

 ##### Technology